-- The College will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to consider female, racial/ethnic minorities, and individuals with disability applicants for all positions for which they qualify. - Participate in the following additional job fairs to recruit females, racial/ethnic minorities, and individuals with disabilities: - Local and regional job fairs - Workforce Center job fairs - Semi-annual People of Color Career Fair - Seek out new job fair opportunities - Continue to participate in virtual job fairs that are successful to obtain qualified protected group applicants and veterans. - Use LinkedIn job posting feature to search for applicants, which we have been successful in obtaining qualified protected candidates. - Advertise the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Continue to use the EEO tag line on all job postings and advertisements. - Continue to publish recruitment materials and media depicting individuals representing protected groups and veterans. - Review/evaluate job postings to eliminate non-inclusive language. - Develop a pipeline for entry-level jobs across job categories by using Statewide internship opportunities like Right Track, Step Up, Urban Scholar, and Star of the North Fellows.
+- The College will continue to place advertisements of job opportunities through the State of MN Career site (https://mn.gov/mmb/careers/search-for-jobs/). - Continue to consider female, racial/ethnic minorities, individuals with disability, and veteran applicants for all positions for which they qualify. - Use LinkedIn, Facebook, and other social media to enhance applicant pools. - Purchase email lists to target specific protected group candidates.
+For example, Community College Jobs and HigherEdJobs Diversity and Inclusion emails. - Promote the Connect 700 program to attract qualified individuals with disabilities by providing a link to MMB's web site. - Continue to use the EEO tag line on all job postings and advertisements. - Review/evaluate job postings to eliminate non-inclusive language.